rafalagunas/react_redux_employees/README.md

-Develop of a mobile application using React-redux to visaulize the employees data
+Development of a mobile application using React-redux to visaulize the employees data